ltiao/ltiao.github.io.nikola/content/posts/inference-in-variational-autoencoders-with-various-monte-carlo-sample-sizes.rst

    vae = Model(inputs=[x, eps], outputs=x_mean)
    vae.compile(optimizer='rmsprop', loss=nll)

 Note the specification of ``input_dim=latent_dim``.
-This allows the subsequent layers to again broadcast with respect to the MC sample channel/dimension and propagates the rank 3 tensor to the final output.
+It tells this and all subsequent layers to operate only on this dimension.
 Hence, *for each observation*, we sample ``mc_samples`` latent variables, and propagate these through the forward model to obtain ``mc_samples`` predictions/observations.
-See figure below.
+Please see the figure below.

 .. figure:: ../../images/vae/vae_full_mc_samples_shapes.svg
    :width: 600px